evklein/Stegory/README.md

 You can find more information on how it really works in [this blog post.](http://www.evklein.com/blog/Steganography)

 ## Status ##
-Stegory is currently in version 0.7, but development has officially deceased.
+Stegory is currently in version 0.7, but development has officially ceased.
 I do plan to eventually revisit the project to implement further functionality and add some features, but there are no official plans in place currently.

 ### Who do I talk to? ###